 Federal claims under the PDA (Title VII) and the PWFA require filing an EEOC charge within 300 days of the discriminatory act, since Ohio is a deferral state with a parallel state enforcement scheme.
 After the charge is filed, the EEOC investigates or issues a right-to-sue letter, after which a federal lawsuit must be filed within 90 days.

 Ohio pregnancy discrimination claims under R.C.
-4112 have a two-year statute of limitations from the adverse action and can be filed directly in court without an EEOC charge, subject to a 60-day administrative review under H.B.
-352. The longer state-law window often saves claims where the 300-day federal deadline has lapsed.
+4112 have a two-year statute of limitations from the adverse action under R.C.
+4112.052(C)(1) and are pursued through R.C.
+4112.052, which requires exhaustion of administrative remedies through the Ohio Civil Rights Commission.
+The R.C.
+4112.052(B)(2)(b) exception allows a plaintiff to proceed without separately satisfying the exhaustion requirements by timely filing charges with both the OCRC and the EEOC and obtaining an EEOC right-to-sue notice.
+The longer state-law window often saves claims where the 300-day federal deadline has lapsed.

 PUMP Act claims have a two-year statute of limitations under the FLSA framework, extended to three years for willful violations.
 There is a 10-day notice-and-cure period required before filing suit, except where the employer has indicated it will not cure or where termination has occurred.